 Konica Minolta also strives to ensure that all employees are aware of these priorities.

 Konica Minolta makes it a rule to strictly confirm the age of applicants when hiring new employees.
 By taking such steps, it ensures that there is no child labor or forced labor in the Group.

 As part of its efforts to promote compliance, Konica Minolta has established consultation offices for addressing human rights violations in each of its host countries.

 Striving to create an environment with zero tolerance for harassment

-To protect employees against sexual harassment or the abuse of power in the workplace, Konica Minolta has included a prohibition against harassment in the Konica Minolta Group Conduct Guidelines and the Compliance Manual.
+To protect employees against sexual harassment or the abuse of power in the workplace, Konica Minolta has included a prohibition against harassment in the Konica Minolta Group Guidance for the Charter of Corporate Behavior and Compliance Manual.
 The Group has also established its Sexual Harassment Prevention Guidelines and strives to educate employees by conducting harassment prevention training.

 As part of its efforts to promote compliance, Konica Minolta has established consultation offices for addressing harassment complaints in each of its host countries.